JD Edwards licensing works as follows:

 Q: How much do JD Edwards licenses cost per user?

-A: Oracleโs list prices vary by module.
-Core ERP modules (Financials, Manufacturing, etc.) are around $4,000โ$5,000 per named user license.
+A: Oracle’s list prices vary by module.
+Core ERP modules (such as Financials and Manufacturing) are priced at around $4,000–$5,000 per named user license.
 For instance, financial management costs roughly $4,595 per user.
 Some add-on modules are cheaper, and others (like industry-specific ones) could be higher.
-Note these are list prices โ actual prices after negotiation can be significantly lower.
+Note, these are list prices – actual prices after negotiation can be significantly lower.

-Q: What is the annual support cost for JD Edwards?
+Q: What is JD Edwards’ annual support cost?

 A: Standard Oracle support is 22% of the yearly license fees.
-So if you spent $1 million in licenses, support would be about $220,000 per year, and can increase ~3-4% annually by Oracleโs support uplift policy.
+So, if you spent $1 million on licenses, support would be approximately $220,000 per year, and can increase by about 3-4% annually under Oracle’s support uplift policy.
 This fee gives you access to updates and technical support.
-It persists as long as you want Oracleโs support; if you stop paying, you lose update rights.
+It persists as long as you want Oracle’s support; if you stop paying, you lose update rights.

 Q: What audit risks should we watch for with JD Edwards?

-A: The biggest risk is unlicensed usage โ more users or modules being used than you have rights for.
+A: The biggest risk is unlicensed usage – more users or modules are being used than you have the right to.
 Oracle can audit with notice and will require the purchase of any shortfall (plus back support).
-Also ensure youโre not using any JD Edwards components beyond what you bought (e.g. using a module or feature that wasnโt licensed).
+Also, ensure you’re not using any JD Edwards components beyond what you bought (e.g., using a module or feature that wasn’t licensed).
 Regular internal audits and compliance checks are the best defense.

 Q: What happens if Oracle finds us out of compliance in an audit?